st-h/ember-content-editable/README.md

 ---------------------|------------------------------------------------|---------
 value                | The value to be edited                         | `""`
-placeholder          | Placeholder displayed when value is blank      | `""` stringInterpolator   | Function which processes / intercepts any updated value.
-Takes a string and returns the string to be used instead.           | none class                | String with any extra css class               | none type                 | `number` or `text`                            | `text` spellcheck           | Uses browsers spellcheck, same as with `<input>` | none readonly             | If true, element can't be edited but is focusable | false disabled             | If true, element can't be edited, focused or tabbed to | false
+placeholder          | Placeholder displayed when value is blank      | `""` class                | String with any extra css class               | none spellcheck           | Uses browsers spellcheck, same as with `<input>` | none readonly             | If true, element can't be edited but is focusable | false disabled             | If true, element can't be edited, focused or tabbed to | false